Perdizes (São Paulo Metro)

-Perdizes will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
+Perdizes is one of the stations of São Paulo Metro and belongs to Line 6-Orange, which is currently under tests.
 In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
 Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.

-The station will be located in the confluence between Avenida Sumaré, Rua Apinajés and Rua Apiacás, in the district of Perdizes.
+The station is located in the confluence between Avenida Sumaré, Rua Apinajés and Rua Apiacás, in the district of Perdizes.